smartcar/android-sdk/README.md

 smartcarAuth.launchAuthFlow(getApplicationContext());
 ```

-Alternatively, add a click handler to any button to launch the Smartcar Connect flow.
+Alternatively, add a click handler to any view to launch the Smartcar Connect flow.

 ```java
 Button connectButton = findViewById(R.id.connect_button);